BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ./BLOCd --fee-address=abLoc9fgn3Lcirw7U6nthwTBgwoffUJajEHr3vtSb9nPPL91XWG1Brt5TNCKRZojEbCGhMdSSjpCQfiMnfGEzMQbfs25N6HC6JR
 ```

 ### --fee-amount arg (=0)

 * This is a new feature implemented in BLOC v3.0
 * Read more about [Nodes Fees](../wallets/Using-remote-nodes.md).
-* Sets fee amount for light wallets that use the daemon
+* Sets the convenience charge amount for light wallets that use the daemon (default: 0)
-* Make sure you combine this argument with --fee-address
+* Make sure you combine this argument with `--fee-address are`
-* Remember we are using Atomic Units
+* Remember BLOC is using Atomic Units
-* --fee-amount=1 means 0.0001 BLOC fees will be sent to the --fee-address specified
+* `--fee-amount=1` means 0.0001 BLOC fees will be sent to the `--fee-address` specified
-* --fee-amount=1000 means 1 BLOC fees will be sent to the -fee-address specified
+* `--fee-amount=1000` means 1 BLOC fees will be sent to the `--fee-address` specified

 #### Example